skip to content

 2. To draw attention to the wide range of different source material that must be deployed in order to access the full range of ancient Greek social and economic history

-3. to ensure that groups which do not get much attention in political history are properly taken into account in a holistic view of the world of the Greek city-state.
+3. To ensure that groups which do not get much attention in political history are properly taken into account in a holistic view of the world of the Greek city-state.

 Course Description